Shloka-Patel/Experiment---7/README.md

                  •  The final element of an array with size n is kept at index (n-1).     <br>

 Strings: <br>
+• A string is a sequence of characters that is used as an object of a class. <br>
+• String class defines a number of functionalities that allow manifold operations on strings. <br>

 Code: <br>